 3-School of Bioinformatics, IPM - Institute for Research in Fundamental Sciences, Tehran, Iran.

-4 - Center of Technology and Systems (UNINOVA-CTS) and Associated Lab of Intelligent Systems (LASI), 2829-516
+4 - Center of Technology and Systems (UNINOVA-CTS) and Associated Lab of Intelligent Systems (LASI), 2829-516, Caparica, Portugal

 Abstract

 Background: Drug-drug interactions (DDIs) often lead to unexpected and adverse reactions, underscoring the critical need for their identification before market entry.
 However, preclinical detection of DDIs remains resource-intensive.
 Computational methods have demonstrated the ability to predict potential DDIs on a large scale using premarket drug properties.
 While many models focus on determining whether drugs interact, they frequently overlook the enhancive (positive) and depressive (negative) alterations of pharmacological effects.
 Furthermore, these complex DDIs are not random and may stem from the structural features of the DDI graph.
 Uncovering such relationships is essential for understanding the mechanisms behind DDI occurrences.
 Predicting comprehensive DDIs and elucidating structural patterns in the DDI graph provide crucial guidance for prescribing multiple drugs.